FluffySnowman/projectAndromeda/docs.md

 Then enter the path you want the scrape's result's to be saved to;
 Press enter and watch Andromeda magically work and come up with results.

+Some errors may pop up so check the fixes over [here](https://github.com/FluffySnowman/projectAndromeda/blob/master/errors.md)

 #### Google Scraping

 To start the google scraper use this command: